 Martín made his professional operatic debut to critical acclaim in October 2004 singing the role of Nemorino in L'elisir d'amore in several performances throughout México.

-in the World Premier and recording for Naxos of La Muerte de Colón by Leonardo Balada, singing four
+participated in the World Premier and recording for Naxos of La Muerte de Colón by Leonardo Balada,

 Martín made his debut in Germany in September 2006 singing Rodolfo in Puccini’s La Bohème, first in Theater Hof and then in Staatstheater Nürnberg (November 2006).
 In August 2007 Martín began an engagement of one year with Opernhaus Bonn.